front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Multiple Components

-Create a components folder in src and break the App and Recipe components into separate files.
+Break the App and Recipe components into separate files.

 Scaffold the Recipe component.